samyakshah3008/pomo-super-focus-webapp/README.md

 ### Challenges:

-PomoSuperFocus is free to use and open source forever, however - currently I have hosted my backend on Vercel with Free Hobby plan until I make a purchase of a paid plan.
+PomoSuperFocus is free to use and open source forever, however - currently I have hosted my backend on Render with Free Hobby plan until I make a purchase of a paid plan.
 Due to this, this Free plan cannot handle heavy traffic and has certain constraints.
-Along with this, I am using MongoDB for Database which is also on a free plan with a limit of 500mb only.
+Along with this, I am using MongoDB as Database which is also on a free plan with a limit of 500mb only.
 To handle this situation and make a workaround, I came up with a solution - Guest Login and Beta access upon request.

-Due to this, for now, I have introduced guest login flow.
+Due to this, for now, I have disabled verified account creation flow and have introduced guest login flow.
 Here the guest user can check all the features with the prefilled guest data upon account creation and check the whole creation flow but we won't be saving this data to our DB.
-Also please note that requests might take more time than expected due to free plan, but appreciate the patience for the same.
+Also please note that requests might take more time than expected due to free plan on Render, but appreciate the patience for the same.

 But wait, I have opened a couple of features for now which are open for EVERYONE! - They are - Eisen Hower Matrix, Habits Scorecard and precious life time tracker!
 Hope everyone will love them!
 Please note that since it is open for everyone and we are running on limited free plan, there are high chances of some potential issues.
 Appreciate your patience for the same!

 Also, if someone wants a full access - please write me at samyakshah3008@gmail.com and I'll try my best to approve to the soonest!

-Please note - Until I hit near to limit of FREE plan, PomoSuperFocus is open for everyone to create a verified account.
-But if you just want to try out the product, feel free to use Guest login and you can check the whole flow!

 I'll soon come up with the purchase of paid plan and open all the features for everyone!
 If you like using this webapp and would like to sponser some amount, I'll be more than grateful for it!
 I'll use it to get a paid plan and increase the capacity of requests and DB storage. 💝😻🚀